For Kathy Richardson, the best part of growing up was being a Girl Scout.

 Last year, when the girls in her troop were in fifth grade, they sold enough cookies to fund a rock-climbing expedition and a trip to a ropes course.

-They also undertook a major project for a homeless services organization of which Kathy’s a board member.
-The girls were charged with supplying and packing a large gift basket to help a previously homeless family settle into a new apartment; afterwards, they made an instructional slideshow about their process for the organization to email to prospective volunteers.
+They also undertook a major project for a homeless services organization that Kathy helps run.
+First, the girls supplied and packed a large gift basket to help a homeless family settle into a new apartment; later, they made an instructional slideshow about their process for the organization to email to other volunteers.